therealtwigster/fasa-stcg/README.md

 ### Movement Phases

-During Move 1, Move 2, and Move 3:
+Movement happens in **three independent phases** per turn — Move 1, Move 2, Move 3 — not one long move.
+The move points you committed in Power Allocation are split across the three phases (shown as `Ph.1:2 / Ph.2:1 / Ph.3:1` in the Power tab). **Unused points from one phase do not carry over to the next** — if you don't spend Move 1's points, they're gone when Move 2 starts.

+During each move phase:

 - **Click a green hex** to move your ship there.
-Reachable hexes are highlighted green.
+Reachable hexes — within *this phase's* remaining points only — are highlighted green.
-- Green hex cost is shown as a number in each hex based on terrain.
+- Each green hex shows a small number: the movement point cost to enter it (1 for open space, more for difficult terrain).
+- A label in the corner of the map shows `Phase 2/3 · 1 pts` so you always know which phase you're in and how many points are left in it.
+- The sidebar also breaks down all three phases at once, with the current one marked `▶`.
 - You can rotate before or after moving.
-- Click **Undo Last Move** to take back your last move within the current sub-phase.
+- Click **Undo Last Move** to take back your last move within the current phase.
 - Click **Hold Station** to stay in place (still uses a movement action).
-- Click **End Phase** when done moving.
+- Click **End Phase** when done moving — unspent points in this phase are lost.

 **Keyboard controls during movement:**